 - Barricade off an area under the scaffold.

 Most scaffold accidents occur on scaffolds that lack proper guardrails.
 Often, contractors think they can get away with putting guardrails on only one or two sides of the work platform.
-Of course, this is not enough.
-Because of the nature of work on scaffolds, all sides need to be protected.
+But of course, this is not enough.
+Certainly, because of the nature of work on scaffolds, all sides need to be protected.
 Scaffolds are only truly useful if workers can safely use all parts of the work platform.

-All employers should have knowledge of regular safety checks to make sure that all standards of the OSHA safety requirements.
+All employers should have knowledge of regular safety checks, to make sure that all standards of the OSHA safety requirements are met.
 When they do not, scaffolding accident lawyers often have to step in.

 What to Do After a Scaffold Accident

 A construction worker deals with many potential dangers on a daily basis.
 The construction field has become increasingly dangerous.
 This is especially true in New York.
-In New York workers frequently work at great heights.
-Workers need scaffolds for this work.
+In New York, workers frequently work at great heights.
+Therefore, workers need scaffolds for this work.
 Most scaffold accidents are preventable.
-However, developers and contractors ignore the rules when then want to get work done faster.
+However, developers and contractors ignore the rules when they want to get work done faster.
 A lawyer who is deeply familiar with the state’s Labor Laws will be able to determine which party is truly responsible for this.
-An aggressive scaffolding accident lawyer will be able to obtain the best compensation for your incident.
+An aggressive New York City scaffolding accident lawyer will be able to obtain the best compensation for your incident.

-At The Platta Law Firm, we have the best scaffolding accident lawyers in New York.
+At The Platta Law Firm, we have the best New York City scaffolding accident lawyers.
 Our attorneys handle cases in Manhattan, Brooklyn, Queens, the Bronx, and Staten Island.
 We also handle cases in the counties surrounding New York City.
 If you are injured in a scaffolding accident, contact the experienced lawyers at The Platta Law Firm for a free consultation.